 It is a 'stacking' offense, meaning the punishment gets worse each time you get one.
 A first offense is punishable by up to a $500 fine, whereas a second offense goes up to a maximum of a $1,000 fine.
 Underage Drinking is punishable by up to 90 days in jail.
 If considering a jail sentence, the court will send the defendant a letter before the hearing advising of the risk of jail time and allowing the defendant to obtain counsel.

-Many of the local Magisterial District Judges will offer a diversionary program for first offense underage citations.
+Many Magisterial District Judges will offer a diversionary program for first offense underage citations, such as the YOP program in Centre County.
 If a diversionary program is offered and accepted, there is usually an educational or community service requirement, the costs and fees associated with the ticket are due, but the fine is not, and the citation is marked as 'dismissed' when the program is successfully completed.